abotelhofilho/windowsCertbotScripts/README.md

 # windowsCertbotScripts
-Scripts I developed for automating install, request and renew of ssl certificates using certbot
+Scripts I developed for automating install, request and renew of ssl certificates using certbot for Microsoft IIS web server

 **certbotInstall.ps1**